w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 level of human intervention is necessary to create textual descriptions for images and captions for audio content.
-Sometimes software tools, such as voice and picture recognition, can assist authors in providing such alternatives but the conversion is usually not fully automatable.
+Sometimes software tools, such as voice and picture recognition, can assist authors in providing such alternatives but the conversion is usually not fully automatable. @@@ Need to condense text - this is tools and techniques, don't need so much narrative. @@@

 {% include excol.html type="end" %}{% include excol.html type="start" id="" %}